 To an economist like Hu, tobacco taxation was a matter of figuring out the price elasticity of demand, or how much a tax needed to be increased in order to reduce consumption.
 Prop.
 99 demonstrated that cigarettes are a particularly inelastic good: the tax increase resulted in reduced consumption.
 Less consumption leads to fewer health issues (including cancer) from smoking and second-hand smoke, reduced medical costs, and increased revenue for smoking-related education and prevention programs.
 Fifteen years after implementation, Prop.
-99 had cut medical care costs in California by an estimated $86 million.
+99 had cut medical care costs in California by an estimated $86 billion.

 With support from the National Institute of Health, Hu brought this research to China.
 “We can learn something from California,” Hu told the Chinese Ministry of Health.
 “This is a win-win-win situation.
 A triple win.”

 But Hu discovered barriers to tobacco taxation in China that didn’t exist in California.
 Namely, China was the largest producer and consumer of cigarettes worldwide.
 One study concluded that nearly half of the male physicians at a teaching hospital in Shandong province regularly smoked.

 When Hu first approached Chinese policymakers about introducing a tobacco tax, he faced hesitation, even downright rejection.
 Many officials were reticent to pass a tax against the 350 million smokers—nearly a fourth of the country’s population.